Bailout Stigma: Related Literature

 \section{Related Literature}

-While the broad theme of this paper is related to an extensive literature on the benefits and costs of government intervention in distressed banks,\footnote{The primary rationale for intervention is to prevent the contagion of bank runs whether it stems from depositor panic \citep{diamond1983bank}, contractual linkages in bank lending \citep{allen2000financial}, or aggregate liquidity shortages \citep{diamond2005liquidity}.
-The costs of anticipated bailouts due to the time-inconsistency of policy are discussed by, among others, \citet{stern2004too}.} our work is most closely related to \citet{philippon2012optimal} and \citet{tirole2012overcoming}, who focus on adverse selection in asset markets as a primary reason for government intervention.\footnote{Regarding the optimal form of bailouts, \citet{philippon2012optimal} show that optimal interventions involve the use of debt instruments when adverse selection is the main issue.
+While the broad theme of this paper is related to an extensive literature on the benefits and costs of government intervention in distressed banks,\footnote{The primary rationale for intervention is to prevent the contagion of bank runs whether it stems from depositor panic (\citet{diamond1983bank}), contractual linkages in bank lending (\citet{allen2000financial}), or aggregate liquidity shortages (\citet{diamond2005liquidity}, \citet{diamond-rajan2012}).
+The costs of anticipated bailouts due to the time-inconsistency of the policy are discussed by, among others, \citet{stern2004too}; the optimal response to the time inconsistency problem is studied in \citet{green}, \citet{chari2016}, and \citet{keister}.} our work is most closely related to \citet{philippon2012optimal} and \citet{tirole2012overcoming}, who focus on adverse selection in asset markets as a primary reason for government intervention.\footnote{Regarding the optimal form of bailouts, \citet{philippon2012optimal} show that optimal interventions involve the use of debt instruments when adverse selection is the main issue.
 With additional moral hazard but limits on pledgeable income, \citet{tirole2012overcoming} justifies asset purchases.
 When there is debt overhang due to lack of capital, \citet{philippon2013efficient} find that optimal interventions take the form of capital injection in exchange for preferred stock and warrants.
-During the US subprime crisis, the EESA initially granted the Secretary of the Treasury authority to purchase or insure troubled assets owned by financial institutions.
-However, the Capital Purchase Program under TARP switched to capital injection against preferred stock and warrants.} As mentioned previously, these studies do not explicitly study the dynamic consequence of receiving a bailout---the focus of the current study.
+During the US subprime crisis, the Emergency Economic Stabilization Act (EESA) initially granted the Secretary of the Treasury authority to purchase or insure troubled assets owned by financial institutions.
+However, the Capital Purchase Program under the TARP switched to capital injection against preferred stock and warrants.} As mentioned previously, these studies do not explicitly study the dynamic consequence of receiving a bailout---the focus of the current study.
 Even though these papers recognize that relatively low types accept bailouts, this does not translate into an adverse effect on subsequent financing in their models.
 Our dynamic model captures not only how bailout stigma affects firms' financing behavior but also how the stigma fundamentally alters the role of a bailout.
-In particular, its role in enabling firms to send a favorable signal by ``refusing'' an attractive bailout offer is the single most striking takeaway that has no analogues in these or other antecedent studies.
+In particular, our most striking takeaway is the ability of firms to favorably signal their type by ``refusing'' an attractive bailout offer, which has no analogue in these or other antecedent studies.